nus-cs2103/website-base/admin/appendixE-gitHub.md

 ## Issue tracker setup

-Configure the issue tracker of the `main` repo as follows:
+We recommend you configure the issue tracker of the `main` repo as follows:

-* Delete existing labels and add the following labels.
+* Delete existing labels and add the following labels.<br>
+  :bulb: **Issue type** labels are useful from the beginning of the project.
+The other labels are needed only when you start implementing the features.

 <tip-box>

-Issue type labels:
+**Issue type** labels:
 * `type.epic` : A big feature which can be broken down into smaller stories e.g. search
 * `type.story` : A user story
 * `type.enhancement`: An enhancement to an existing story